Former Seattle indoor soccer player and team owner Dion Earl charged in 2009 Kirkland rape case

 But David added: “If he had been charged in 2009, maybe there would not have been so many more victims and I would never have gone to work for him.’’

-While in custody in Arizona, Earl was also indicted in April 2018 on federal charges of orchestrating a $1.1 million tax fraud scheme by overstating mortgage interest payments and his income from various business operations — including the Impact — between 2008 and 2014.
-Federal prosecutors have stayed proceedings in that case pending the outcome of Earl’s sexual assault case in Arizona.
+While in custody in Arizona, Earl was also indicted in April 2018 on federal charges of orchestrating a $1.1 million tax fraud scheme by overstating mortgage-interest payments and his income from various business operations — including the Impact — between 2008 and 2014.
+Federal prosecutors have stayed proceedings in that case pending the outcome of Earl’s sexual-assault case in Arizona.

 Earl was stripped of his soccer franchise by the MASL shortly after a Seattle Times story in December 2014 reported the league’s background checks had failed to turn up red flags, including five restraining orders taken out against him by Seattle-area women for various forms of harassment from 1998 through 2014.